NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ### Creating Simple Data Elements

-- Base them on whichever XML Schema type is appropriate
+- Base them on whichever XML Schema data type is appropriate
+	- They're all in the [niem-xs](http://niem5.org/schemas/niem-xs.html) schema
 - Follow the flowchart for help
 - Base on the `niem-xs` adapters if you need referencing
 	- Folks generally do this anyway, for consistency